 You know those neat, crisp corners on quilts and professionally sewn napkins that you look at and say “I could never do that?”
 You’re not alone; we’ve been there!
 We’re pleased to report that mastering mitered corners is easier than you may think, especially when you’ve got the right fabric.
 Our Lightweight Cotton Twill (perfect for reusable napkins and table linens) has just enough structure to make crisp corners, but is light enough to be easy breezy to work with.
 It prints vibrantly and is brilliantly wash fast, so your new napkins will hold up.
 Follow along as we reveal the secret to sewing crisp, perfect mitered corners.

 Prewash, dry, and iron the fabric before starting.
-Your bobbin thread is what will be showing, so be sure to pick one that coordinates with your fabric.
-We used one 29″ x 18″ fat quarter of Onion Rings by Zoe Ingram.
+Be sure to pick cotton thread that coordinates with your fabric.
+This may not be considered an industry standard napkin size, but for convenience we used one 29″ x 18″ Lightweight Cotton Twill fat quarter of Onion Rings by Zoe Ingram.

 Begin by cutting the white selvedge edges off your fat quarter.
 If you’re starting from a yard, cut a 29″ x 18″ rectangle of printed fabric.

 Once your fabric is cut down and before you begin to sew, you will fold and iron your edges.
 Begin by folding over an edge about half an inch and iron down the entire edge of one side.
 Be sure to press firmly with the iron, as this will create a guideline for your mitered corner without having to draw a line with your pen.
 For our napkin, we will fold over the fabric edge by half an inch and iron the entire edge and then fold a second time (half an inch) and iron again.
 This will create a clean edge on the wrong side of your napkin.
 Repeat this step for all four sides.